b3tinsky/---Orange-Compiler/README.md

 - Watched recorded class for October 14.
 The teacher talked about code generation for FOR loops
 - Added input_24

+---

+### 📆 October 04 🕓 18:24
+- Added FOR loops.
+- Added '++' to semantic cube.
+It only works for integers, and its only used in FOR LOOPS.
+This could be refactored, but for now it made it easy for me incrementing the control variable in a FOR loop and saving its value to itself instead of a temporary variable.
+- Added some custom mismatch errors in quadruple machine
+- Minor bug fix in openjumpslot that confused the p[-7] position looking for a <DO> token.
+Since a DO WHILE loop and a FOR LOOP both use the 'do' keyword, and oddly enough in the same position.
+- Added input_25
+- Added input_26
+- Added input_27

 # Reference